OWASP/owasp-mastg/tools/generic/MASTG-TOOL-0117.md

 Dependency-Track relies on Software Bill of Materials (SBOM) for identifying vulnerable  dependencies, which can be generated through @MASTG-TOOL-0119 and uploaded via [API](https://docs.dependencytrack.org/usage/cicd/).

-To use the REST API you need to create an [API Key](https://docs.dependencytrack.org/integrations/rest-api/) and a project where the SBOM is uploaded to.
+To use the REST API you need to create an [API Key](https://docs.dependencytrack.org/integrations/rest-api/) and a project where the SBOM can be uploaded to.